lisaover/DataScienceCoursera/Getting and Cleaning Data/README.md

 3. Extract only the measurements on the mean and standard deviation

-4. Uses descriptive activity names to name the activities in the data set
+4. Use descriptive activity names to name the activities in the data set

-5. Confrm dataset uses descriptive variable names
+5. Confirm dataset uses descriptive variable names

-6. Use descriptive activity names to name the activities in the dataset
+6. Create a second, independent tidy data set with the average of each variable for each activity and each subject

 ##### 1. Download and unzip files.